50 Best American-Made Products You Can Buy

 Shop Now

 Naval engineer Richard James inadvertently invented the stair-descending spring during a failed attempt at making stabilizers for ships' instruments during World War II.
 After selling a bunch to a department store in Philadelphia in 1945, demand became so great that James started mass-producing them there.
 Production eventually moved to Hollidaysburg, Pennsylvania, where more than 300 million have been made to date.
-Prices that rose to around $11 during the pandemic have slunk back to just above $2.
+Prices that rose to around $11 during the pandemic have slunk back to just below $4.

 For more great stories about products made in America,